cristian-guerrero/legion-go-tricks/README.md

   - recent installations by users indicate that this bug has been resolved on Nobara 38
   - Manual fix at the bottom of the page [here](#nobara-desktop-mode-switch-temporary-fix)
   - this issue has been fixed on NobaraOS 39, but version 39 hasn't been released yet
+- Bug for Pipewire EQ sound improvements - Pipewire EQ sound improvements are an optional sound fix for the LGO
+  - the `surround-effect.neutral` option still seems to be working as-expected
+  - the `surround-effect.game` option has a bug where volume cannot be controlled
+  - This is most likely due to a Steam Deck OLED related update.

 # Resources